 "Surely not Number 10?
 To see the Prime Minister?"

 "Lord Moppyhead himself.
-As well as a grand friend of mine, the President, you know?"
+And an old friend of mine, the President, you know?"

 "That's the one!"
-Here, he would develop a sly and teasing expression, add to it a small tilt of his chin, and solicit her (gentleman-like).
-"Say, after I've gotten my very important meeting done, how's about you and I—"
+Then he'd bring out his best flirty-eyes, add a small tilt of his chin, and solicit her (gentleman-like): "Say, after I've got my very important meeting done, how's about you and I—"

-Snapping out of his fantasy abruptly, Denny Brooks realized he was standing where the woman had left him, gazing into the reflection of a store window with a smug, vainglorious smile on his face.
+Snapping out of his fantasy, Denny Brooks realized he was standing where the woman had left him, gazing into the reflection of a shop window with a smug smile on his face.
 After a pause, he snarled in his head, What?

-That's the third time you've gotten distracted.
+That's the third time you've got distracted.
 It's five 'till, you lech!
 Leave the birds alone!

-His Henry sounded entirely chagrined.
-"I'm goin', I'm goin'," he muttered out loud, mutinously.
+Henry sounded tremendously irritated.
+"I'm goin', I'm goin'," he muttered out loud, but mutinously.

 You'd think you, of all people, the veritable slag that you are, would allow a man his sexual pleasures, Denny said mentally.